pratikkumar399/Algorithms/Notes/Graphs/dijkstraalgorithm.md

         // where dist is the distance from source to the node. priority_queue<pair<int, int>, vector<pair<int, int>>, greater<pair<int, int>>> pq;

-        // Initialising distTo list with a large number to
+        // initialize the vector with max distance from source , so that
-        // indicate the nodes are unvisited initially.
+        // initailly they are univisted
-        // This list contains distance from source to the nodes. vector<int> distTo(V, INT_MAX);
+        vector<int> distTo(V, INT_MAX);

         // Source initialised with dist=0.